The Cat Empire: 2006–2010: Cities to So Many Nights

 In February 2008, the band concluded their Outdoor Australian Tour, with performances in Sydney, Melbourne, Perth, Newcastle, Canberra, Geelong, Townsville and Launceston.
-The group later played at a Melbourne Grand Prix event, sharing the stage with KISS.
+The group later played at an Australian Grand Prix event, sharing the stage with KISS.
 In March, the band headlined on the Sunday night at the East Coast Blues & Roots Music Festival in Byron Bay.
+After this show, Angus quit the band, prompting the band to stop performing for 9 months until reuniting for a small European tour in December.

 In January 2009, the ensemble opened the Sydney Festival 2009 at The Domain.
 In early February, they performed at Hisense Arena as part of the Australian Open for A Day on the Baseline.
-Also in February, the group issued Live on Earth – a live album featuring 22 songs recorded around the world – and a DVD Live at the Bowl of their Sidney Myer Music Bowl performance, with others shows and on-the-road videos.
+Also in February, the group issued Live on Earth – a live album featuring 22 songs recorded around the world – and a DVD Live at the Bowl of their Sidney Myer Music Bowl performance, with other shows and on-the-road videos.
 They issued a box set which was limited to 2000 copies.
 It contained the Live on Earth CD and DVD as well as a tour diary written by Monro, and band memorabilia.
 On 28 February, the band played two free shows at Bondi Beach and Circular Quay, welcoming donations, in an effort to raise funds to be put towards the Victorian Bushfire Appeal.
 In March, the band appeared live on ABC Radio National's The Music Show.

-In March, the group played at the annual Bass in the Grass festival in Darwin to a crowd of 5000.
-They returned to the WOMADelaide Festival for a second time.
+In March, the group played at the annual Bassinthegrass festival in Darwin to a crowd of 5000.
+They returned to the WOMADelaide festival for a second time.
 After touring Australia, the ensemble completed a tour of the UK with Balkan support act, Paprika Balkanicus.
 The tour started in July at O2 Academy Oxford.
 The band then performed a range of shows in Melbourne, Brisbane and the Northern Territory, before heading off to Canada for a short tour.